swcarpentry/DEPRECATED-boot-camps/matlab/README.md

 and how to test these.
 Another test is to verify the expected statistical properties of the [Anscombe datasets][Anscombe], the first four of our samples.

+For this exercise, it's easiest to place test files alongside your source code, so that when running the tests they can find the functions they're testing!
+In a larger project, it makes more sense to organise tests into their own subfolder (say 'tests') alongside 'source' and 'data' folders, and ensure that your source code is on the MATLAB search path.
+You can also use [packages][] to add further structure to your code.

 As an alternative exercise, try adding tests to some of your own MATLAB code.